cryptomator/siv-mode/README.md

 This is a Maven project.
 To build it, run `mvn clean install`.

-Requires JDK 9+ at build time due to JPMS support.
+Requires JDK 11.0.3 or newer at build time due to JPMS support.

 ## License
 Distributed under the MIT X Consortium license.
 See the LICENSE file for more info.